gethop-dev/pubsub/README.md

 Once the subscriber is ready, we can publish our message.
 This time we tell the AMQP broker that we want to attach some metadata attributes to the message we are publishing.
 In particular, we state that the MIME content type of our message is `application/json`.

-Again, deepending on the latency of the connection between the broker and the machine where we are running the example, it might take just a few millisecods to receive the message in the consuming callback.
+Again, depending on the latency of the connection between the broker and the machine where we are running the example, it might take just a few milliseconds to receive the message in the consuming callback.
 So we may see the output of the consuming callbacks almost as soon as we execute `core/publish!` method call:

 ``` clojure